kylemanna/blog.kylemanna.com/_posts/2014-04-21-two-factor-2fa-ssh-authentication-using-yubikey.md

 Security Implications
 =====================

+### Compromising the Added Security

 The security is at least as strong as the original password, the second factor could be bypassed in the following cases:

 * The AES private key of the Yubikey is compromised.
 Could be compromised by a very sophisticated via [side-channel attack](http://youtu.be/_c1cx8F4-SM?t=36m30s) or if the key was regenerated or submitted to Yubico insecurely using YubiKey Personalization app.
-* An adversary installs a trusted CA on the target machine and performs a man-in-the-middle attack when the pam_yubico attempts to contact Yubico.
+* An adversary installs a trusted CA on the target machine and performs a man-in-the-middle attack when the pam_yubico modules contacts Yubico.
 * An adversary could modify <code>~/.yubico/authorized_yubikeys</code>.
-* If the PAM files were incorrectly modified all security could be compromised (test!!!).
+* If the PAM files were incorrectly modified all security could be compromised (*test!!!*).
+* Would be locked out of remote ssh access if Yubikey's authentication web service goes down.
+Moot point is would also be locked out if the remote machine's Internet connection went down, but that would cause many more problems like... no ssh access period.

+### Upsides:

+* Bruteforce attack is _significantly_ harder without forcing users to memorize something obnoxious.
+* Can't be keylogged and replayed on a compromised machine due to the embedded counter.
+* Doesn't require the user to expose a private ssh key (where both the key and passphrase could be stolen) when logging in from someone else's insecure machine.
+* Impossible to login to users on the remote machine without configuring <code>~/.yubico/authorized_yubikeys</code>.
+This prevents the accidental creation of ssh accounts when trying to create a simple user account.

+### Annoyances:

+* Now very difficult to login on a cell phone, but could be worked around with a dedicated ssh private key.
+* The user can't lose the YubiKey and the (hopefully) installed ssh private keys at the same time or the user will be locked out.